Chicago Attorneys Answer Joint and Sole Allocation FAQs

 - The mental and physical health of everyone involved;

-- Any physical violence, or threat of, by the potential custodial parent;
+- Any physical violence, or threat of, by the parent directed against the child;

 - The willingness of each parent to maintain a close relationship between the child and other parent;

 - Whether one of the parents is a sex offender; and

 - If a parent is in the U.S. Armed Forces, the terms of their military family-care plan.

 A: No, it does not.
 As long as both parents are fulfilling the joint allocation agreement and are working together when making decisions about their child, the child may live full-time with one parent, if that is the residential arrangement both parents agree to.

 A: If you and your former spouse are comfortable discussing important decisions concerning your child and can come to an agreement, then joint allocation may be the best option for your family.
 However, if you are not comfortable working with your former spouse it may be best that one of you have sole allocation of decision-making for issues concerning healthcare, education, extracurricular activities, and religion of the child or children.

 A: Deciding who will be the decision-maker for your child or children is a very important decision.
 The involvement of both parents is always preferred, but not always possible.
 Speaking with an Illinois family law attorney can help you and your former spouse make the right decision.
 Our dedicated attorneys at Nottage and Ward, LLP, will work with you and your former spouse openly and professionally to determine the best allocation arrangement for your family.
 Call us for an initial consultation at (312) 332-2915.

 - The Distinction between Joint Custody and Sole Custody in Illinois

 - What Factors Are Considered in an Illinois Child Custody Case?